diotsonev91/MusicMarketSoftUNI/README.md

 # MusicMarketSoftUNI

 A marketplace web application for musicians to buy and sell used musical instruments and gear.
-Built with Angular for the frontend, Node.js/Express and MongoDB for the backend, and Firebase for image storage.
+Built with Angular for the frontend, Node.js/Express and MongoDB for the backend.

 ## Project Overview